-The center of South Gobi aimag Dalanzadgad is a starting point for trips to numerous destinations in the southern Gobi desert, including the Gobi Gurvan Saikhan National Park, Eagle valley, Bayanzag flaming cliffs, Hongor els sand dunes, Borzongiin Gobi in the southern tip of the Mongolian territory
+The centre of South Gobi aimag Dalanzadgad is a starting point for trips to numerous destinations in the southern Gobi desert, including the Gobi Gurvan Saikhan National Park, Eagle Valley, Bayanzag flaming cliffs, Hongor els sand dunes, Borzongiin Gobi in the southern tip of the Mongolian territory

 |The Eagle Valley|

 One of the best-known travel destinations in the Southern Gobi is Yoliin Am canyon, known as Eagle Valley.
 But in fact, Yol means Lammergeier, one of the most endangered bird species of prey.
 Through the canyon, which is nestled between ridges of Zuun Saikhan Uul mountain, part of the Gobi Gurvan Saikhan National Park, small river flows.
 Sheltered by high cliff walls on both sides of the canyon, thick ice gorges remain frozen even on summer’s hottest days until mid-July.

 |Gobi Gurvan Saikhan National Park|